robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 <!--We generated a multilayer social network consisting 21
 individual nodes and two aspects (season and land cover).
-Two season elementary-layers (summer and winter) and three land cover elementary-layers (forage, forest, and open) combined for a total of six layers.
+Two season elementary-layers (summer and winter) and three land cover elementary-layers (foraging, forest, and open) combined for a total of six layers.
 Single layers were composed of individuals linked by social associations, for each season and land cover combination.-->

 We generated proximity-based social networks using the R package